irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 Every entry in the table consists of:
     (1) a start timestamp,
     (2) a stop timestamp,
-    (3) a string constant that can be interpreted by BICAS, and (4) a human-readable comment string which is ignored.
+    (3) a string constant (NSOID/QRCID) that can be interpreted by BICAS, and (4) a human-readable comment string which is ignored.
-This table is used to specify time intervals which should be treated in specific ways in particular w.r.t. to data quality, e.g. modifying quality bits, zVariable QUALITY_FLAG, blanking data etc. due to e.g. thruster firings and saturation.
+This table is used to specify time intervals which should be treated in specific ways in particular w.r.t. to data quality, e.g. modifying quality bits, zVariable QUALITY_FLAG & L2/L3_QUALITY_BITMASK, blanking data etc. due to e.g. thruster firings and saturation.